416-333-4554

 Why is cellulose insulation the best insulation?

 For homeowners who care, cellulose insulation contains a very high amount of recycled material.
-It’s been specially treated to be flame-resistant, pest-resistant and mold resistant.
+It’s been specially treated to be flame-resistant, pest-resistant and mould resistant.
 When properly installed, blown cellulose insulation fills small gaps, cracks, and crevices.

 Cellulose is considered denser than fiberglass.
 In the attic, it means that less cellulose is used than fiberglass.
 When aiming for a specific R-Value, cellulose insulation can provide a very effective performance level.
 In addition, the product and application are cost-effective.